About VFS Counselling

 VFS supports the health and well-being of all students.
 We promote a healthy educational environment and provide responsive and accessible services.
 All services, programs, and partnerships are designed to enhance student development.

 We understand that the full-time, intensive programs at VFS can be very demanding and that this can therefore increase stress.
-For those students experiencing acute challenges, VFS offers short-term counselling, support, and referrals.
+For students experiencing challenges, VFS offers short-term counselling, support, and referrals.
 Our aim is to support students while they regain clarity, healthy coping, and rekindle self-potential in attaining their academic and life goals.
-For those students who require longer-term or in-depth support, VFS counselling can assist with ongoing support through community referrals.
+For those students who require longer-term or in-depth support, VFS counselling can assist with community referrals.

 Emergency and Support Resources